SilasDerProfi/study-java-exercises/src/de/dhbwka/database/README.md

   - eclipselink/jlib/jpa/org.eclipse.persistence.jpa.modelgen_VERSION.jar
   - eclipselink/jlib/jpa/org.eclipse.persistence.jpars_VERSION.jar

 ## Package `distribution` database

 This package illustrates the operations of distributed databases.
 It is not an implementation of a distributed database.

 ## Package `inmemory` database

 This package illustrates the operations of inmemory databases.
 It is not an implementation of a distributed database.

 ## Package `xml` database

-- Please add the [BaseXVER.jar from basex.org](https://basex.org/download/) to the project-references (`lib/` directory)
+- Please add the [BaseX[VERSION].jar from basex.org](https://basex.org/download/) to the project-references (`lib/` directory)